 The Lower Keys begins at the western end of the Seven Mile Bridge.
-The residential area begins at Big Pine Key and neighboring No Name Key, then running east to west, includes The Torches (Little Torch Key, Middle Torch
+Our Lower Keys real estate services span the entire area!
+The residential area begins at Big Pine Key and neighboring No Name Key, then running east to west, includes The Torches (Little Torch Key, Middle Torch Key

 The islands making up the Lower Keys are